GNDEC-S3T/2026/README.md

 ## Submission Guidelines <a name="submission"></a>

-Authors are invited to submit **4–5 page technical papers** aligned with conference themes.
+Authors are invited to submit **4–5 page technical papers** aligned with the conference themes.
+All submissions must be original and adhere to standard academic integrity norms.

 ### Types of Submissions
 - Review Papers